 Retirees who actually did this: 46%

 The gap between expectation and reality is a bit narrower here.
-Still, fewer people than planned apply for Social Security at their full retirement age.
+Still, fewer people applied for Social Security at their full retirement age than those who say they plan to do so.

 Presumably, some were forced to apply earlier, which means their monthly check will be smaller throughout their golden years.